Lane Vanderslice December 31, 2019

 - Worldwide, corruption and hiding profits, often done through tax havens, continue to be important sources of income.
 Illiicit financial flows from developing countries , which include trade misinvoicing to avoid taxes, funds from country corruption sent abroad, money laundering from crime, and terrorist fund transfers amounted to over 20 percent of developing country trade with advanced economies in recent years, according to Global Financial Integrity.

-- Environmental protections were also rolled back and rules designed to prevent another financial crisis were weakened.
+- Rules designed to prevent another financial crisis were weakened.

 Harm through the market describes how market power was used to increase profits and incomes were obtained through market/private sector efforts.

 - A significant part of the profits of large corporations (and those who receive those profits) comes not from producing goods but increasing the prices on those goods.
-We published reviews of two books, The Great Reversal and The Curse of Bigness on the topic.
+We published reviews of two books, The Great Reversal and The Curse of Bigness on the topic as well as articles on specific industries

 Slavery, forced labor The International Labor Organization estimates that 40 million people are victims of modern slavery.
 This includes 40 million people in forced labor and 15 million people in forced marriage.
 This means that there are 5.4 victims of modern slavery for every thousand people in the world, about 0.5 percent.
 (ILO 2017).